12 min read Personal Development

 2. Routine

-The behavior you want to make habitual
+The behavior I want to make habitual

 🏆